paul-szczepanek/lethe/SKIM manual.md

 in angled `< >` brackets.
 Whitespace is ignored and may be used for indentation to aid readability.

-> Comments like this one may mention things that are explained fully in
+> Comments in the manual, indented like this one, may mention things that are
-> subsequent sections.
+> explained fully in subsequent sections.

+---

+This is the reference document, not a tutorial.
+For a primer in the language read the tutorial story that explains all the basic functionality.

+The language is fairly compact but still offers enough functionality to warrant a lengthy manual but keep in mind that this is showing all the functionality.
+When writing a story you will probably use a subset of it.
+Some features are useful only in particular story styles or within the menu system.

 ---